 This concludes the proof. \end{eproof}

-\begin{remark} In the Gaussian case, we have already observed that translations of the Gaussian measure are extremals.
-As observed in~\cite{cordero}, or as can be observed from the proof above, there are no other extremals; indeed the Hessian of the map $\varphi$ has to be constant and equal to the identity matrix for all inequalities to be equalities.
+\begin{remark} In the Gaussian case, we have already observed that translations of the Gaussian measure are extremals of the Talagrand inequality.
+As observed in~\cite{cordero}, or as can be observed from the proof above, there are no other extremals.
+Indeed the Hessian of the map $\varphi$ has to be constant and equal to the identity matrix for all inequalities to be equalities.

 In fact, if $\He{V}\ge R\,{\rm Id}_n$, then equality in the Talagrand inequality implies that the potential is necessarily Gaussian and that extremals are translations of the Gaussian measure. \end{remark}